 Welcome to my website!
-I'm a poet and programmer and currently a member of the full-time faculty at NYU's Interactive Telecommunications Program.
+I’m a poet and programmer and an Assistant Arts Professor at NYU ITP/IMA.

 What I do